Daniel Arsham: Snarkitecture

 Snarkitecture is a collaborative practice established by Arsham and architect Alex Mustonen in 2008.
 Rather than make architecture, the interest of Snarkitecture lies in the exploration of existing materials within a space and how they might be manipulated to serve a new and imaginative purpose.
 The firm makes architecture do things it is not intended to do.
 In collaboration with Arsham, the practice has been commissioned for two public art projects at the new Marlins Park.

-Daniel Arsham/Snarkitecture were selected as one of three artists to contribute artwork to the new baseball stadium located on the site of the Orange Bowl near downtown Miami, scheduled to open in 2012.
+Arsham/Snarkitecture were selected as one of three artists to contribute artwork to the new baseball stadium located on the site of the Orange Bowl near downtown Miami, scheduled to open in 2012.
 Their project for the illumination of the four super columns supporting the retractable roof gives the illusion of the columns being concealed and revealed through as light fades up and down the columns.
 A second project for a marker to commemorate the site of the former Orange Bowl reimagines the letters from the former Orange Bowl sign as 10 foot concrete letters dispersed in various positions through the east plaza of the new ballpark.
 The letters are arranged so that they appear to spell different words as visitors move through the plaza.

 In 2018 the pair created "Dig," an architectural intervention at Storefront for Art and Architecture in New York City.
 As an investigation of the "architecture of excavation," Storefront's gallery space was infilled with a solid volume of EPS architectural foam that was then excavated by hand using hand tools to create "a cavernous space for work and play."
 Snarkitecture also designed the A+ Award for the online publication Architizer.

-Recently, Daniel Arsham and Alex Mustonen started a scholarship at Cooper Union called the Snarkitecture Commencement prize.
+Recently, Arsham and Alex Mustonen started a scholarship at Cooper Union called the Snarkitecture Commencement prize.
 This prize is awarded to a graduating student who "demonstrates a committed interest in exploring the peripheries of their discipline in pursuit of the unexpected."

+Rimowa

+In May 2019, Arsham collaborated with Rimowa on a 500 piece limited edition series of eroded suitcase sculptures contained in functional Rimowa attaché cases.
+The collection was launched with the auction of a one-of-one example containing a hand-signed drawing of the work by Arsham at Sotheby's.
+In September 2022, Arsham and Rimowa released two 500 piece limited editions of pilots cases in silver or black containing eroded turntable sculptures.

 Pokémon

-In January 2022, Daniel Arsham released an animated Pokémon short titled "A Ripple in Time" by Pokémon × Daniel Arsham, via the official Japanese Pokémon YouTube channel, with English subtitles offered.
+In January 2022, Arsham released an animated Pokémon short titled "A Ripple in Time" by Pokémon × Daniel Arsham, via the official Japanese Pokémon YouTube channel, with English subtitles offered.
 The short was screened at Nanzuka Underground in Tokyo, Japan from February 12 to March 27, 2022.
-Daniel Arsham himself was the primary inspiration behind a trainer who battled Ash Ketchum in the opening scenes.
+Arsham himself was the primary inspiration behind a trainer who battled Ash Ketchum in the opening scenes.